Friends and family

 If you think a friend or family member is experiencing domestic abuse, there are things you can do to help.

-Friends and family often believe they should stay ‘neutral’ in a domestic abuse situation, but the abused person can see this as an indication that they are to blame for the abuse.
-The abuser can see it as evidence that their actions are acceptable.
+Friends and family often believe they should stay 'neutral' in a domestic abuse situation, but the abused person can see this as an indication that they are to blame for the abuse, while the abuser can see it as evidence that their actions are acceptable.